stackbit-projects/bakerwriting-9f59b/content/pages/index.md

   - type: hero_section
     title: Turn Your Ideas Into Content That Connects
     content: >
       I work with you to understand your audience.
-We meet them on their terms.
+We meet them where they are, on their terms.
 Everyone gets what they want.
     actions:
       - label: Let's Get Started
         url: /contact